dshanske/simple-location/README.md

 	* Add map endpoint to retrieve a URL for a map based on coordinates
 	* Add reverse endpoint to retrieve an address object based on coordinates
 	* Allow arguments to be passed to map provider
+	* Remove popup location metabox and replace with slidedown metabox
+	* Combine geolocation and reverse lookup buttons

 ### Version 3.0.4 ###
 	* Fix Activation Issue